gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 This feature works regardless of whether the VPC is Gardener-managed or user-provided.

-**Immutability:** Once set to `true`, `useCustomRouteTable` cannot be changed back to `false` or removed.
+**Immutability:** `useCustomRouteTable` can only be set when created new shoot and cannot be changed or removed.
 Attempting to do so on an existing shoot will be rejected by admission validation.

 **CCM integration:** The route table ID is written to `InfrastructureStatus.VPC.routeTableID` and forwarded to the Cloud Controller Manager as `routeTableIDS`, so CCM can manage pod-to-node routes in the correct table.